-Molinate is a herbicide primarily used in California to control grass in rice.
+The Office of Environmental Health Hazard Assessment (OEHHA) hereby establishes a Public Health Goal (PHG) of $1.0~\mu g/L$ (1 ppb) for molinate in drinking water.
+Molinate is an herbicide primarily used in California to control grass in rice.
 It is directly applied in granular form into the water in rice paddies.
 Exposure to molinate has occurred through volatilization of the chemical and through release of the water from rice paddies into rivers and streams, becoming incorporated into municipal drinking water supplies.

-OEHHA proposes a Public Health Goal (PHG) of 1.0 μg/L (1 ppb) for molinate in drinking water.
-The proposed PHG is based on a study conducted by Pettersen and Richter (1990), in which a significant increase was observed in the incidence of cortical adenomas and carcinomas (combined) in kidneys of male rats administered molinate in the diet at 300 ppm (13 mg/kg-day) for two years.
-For the proposed PHG, OEHHA estimated a cancer potency of 0.036 (mg/kg-day)-1 and used a de minimis theoretical excess individual cancer risk level of 10-6.
-OEHHA also calculated a level protective against non-cancer effects of 2 μg/L, or 2 ppb, based on children's exposure factors.
+The molinate PHG is based on a study conducted by Pettersen and Richter (1990), in which a significant increase was observed in the incidence of cortical adenomas and carcinomas (combined) in kidneys of male rats administered molinate in the diet at 300 ppm (13 mg/kg-day) for two years.
+For development of the PHG, OEHHA estimated a cancer potency of $0.036~(\text{mg/kg-day})^{-1}$ and used a de minimis theoretical excess individual cancer risk level of 10^{-6} .
+OEHHA also calculated a level protective against non-cancer effects of 2 μ g/L, or 2 ppb, based on children's exposure factors.
 This number was based on an increased incidence of neurological effects in male and female rats administered 7, 40, or 300 ppm (0.3, 1.8, or 13 mg/kg-day, respectively) molinate in the diet daily for two years (Pettersen and Richter, 1990).
 The lowest-observed-adverse effect level (LOAEL) of 0.3 mg/kg-day and an uncertainty factor of 1,000 were used in the calculation of a protective level for the non-cancer effects.

 Based on an earlier health assessment of molinate (DHS, 1987), a Maximum Contaminant Level (MCL) of 20 μ g/L (20 ppb) for molinate in drinking water was established in 1988 by the California Department of Health Services (DHS, 1988).
-There is no U.S. EPA MCL or MCLG for molinate.
+There is no U.S. Environmental Protection Agency (U.S. EPA) MCL or Maximum Contaminant Level Goal (MCLG) for molinate.